HAPPINESS AS A BASIC NEED

-'Happiness as a basic need' is a photography project I produced in Uganda.
+I produced this project whilst on a university trip in Uganda.
 It is a project that depicts the difference between the true beauty of happiness and the consumerist mantra so many have developed as the driver of happiness.
 Seeing the way the children were playing, the empowered stance everyone took when I photographed them and the feeling of openness and radiating unity, was something I hadn't experienced before.
 Forgetting I was in a country riddled with a dark history of corruption, genocide, child labour and exploitation, I felt life in it's most raw and real state.

 Whilst I was there, I began to delve into the stories around artisanal gold mining.
 In Uganda, many gold miners use mercury to extract the gold.
 Through my research, I found it was mainly women, the panners, who were exposed to the deadly chemical which was also contaminating the villages water supply where children play and drink from.